 The pilot program from which the hemp originated

 If the product conducts any delta-9-THC, the statement "warning: contains THC."

 In addition, no health or medicinal claims must be made on the label or packaging of processed industrial hemp products produced for human or animal use.
 Also, industrial hemp products that have been processed may not reuse a unique batch number associated with an endorsement.

 Following the legalization of adult-use marijuana, CBD products in Alaska are more readily available than in the preceding years.
 CBD products can be readily found through online shops, allowing you to compare prices and items from the convenience of your own home.
 If you shop for CBD products online, you get valuable information about the shop from customer reviews and determine whether or not their products are a good fit for your needs.
-Additionally, online shops often offer large amounts of CBD at discounted rates than conventional brick-and-mortar shops.
+Additionally, online shops often offer larger amounts of CBD at discounted rates than conventional brick-and-mortar shops.
 This is ideal for CBD users who need larger stock and a broader range of products.

 CBD products are also available in Alaska from head shops, vape shops, and dispensaries.
 One of the benefits of visiting a physical store to purchase CBD products is the opportunity to visually inspect products and get advice from in-store specialists.
 Note that CBD products bought in store may be more costly than those purchased online, owing to the high cost of owning and maintaining physical stores.